sachintyagii/big-data-engineering-notes/Apache Spark/Apache Spark Fundamentals/README.md

 ### RDDs are :-
 - Distributed in memory (as shown in above image)
 - Resilient - if we lose a RDD then we can recover it back.
-RDD is resilient to failure or fault tolerance.
+RDD is resilient to failure or fault tolerance.\
-- RDD1 --transformation1--> RDD2 --transformation2--> RDD3 - if RDD3 is lost then it will check for its parent RDD using the lineage graph, & it will quickly apply transformation on parent RDD which is RDD2 here.
+RDD1 --transformation1--> RDD2 --transformation2--> RDD3 - if RDD3 is lost then it will check for its parent RDD using the lineage graph (DAG), & it will quickly apply transformation on parent RDD which is RDD2 here.
 - Immutable - once we load RDD with data the data can not be changed.
 RDDs are immutable to be resilient or fault tolerance.

+#### Basic Program in Spark
+Step 1: rdd1 = load file1 from hdfs -> transformation\
+Step 2: rdd2 = rdd1.map() -> transformation\
+Step 3: rdd3 = rdd2.filter() -> transformation\
+Step 4: rdd3.collect() -> action

+##### There are two kinds of operations in spark
+1. Transformations (these are lazy)
+2. Actions (these are not lazy)

+>Whenever we call transformations an entry to the execution plan is added.

+>Transformations are lazy that means when we execute step1, step2, step3 no actual computation has happened but as diagram will be created in backend.
+>This diagram is technically called as DAG (Directed Acyclic Graph).
+> A DAG is generated when we compute spark statement.
+Execution happens when action is encountered before that only entries are made into DAG.